donm1000/android_overlay_button/README.md

+# Overlay Button
-This is an Android library that supports showing an overlay action button on top of other apps or even the Android home screen.
-It includes an integrated settings dialog so end users can adjust the size and other options for the overlay.
+Overlay Button is an Android library that allows an app to show an action button type overlay over other apps or the home screen.
+The button would normally be used to navigate back to an app that using a service for background processing, but it is capable of performing any intent.

-A service is required to keep the overlay alive while it is shown over other apps.
-A demo of this service is also provided along with code to prompt for user permissions.
+- Show overlay button over other apps or the homescreen
+- Integrated settings UI for the overlay
+- Overlay size and position are user adjustable
+- Integrated permissions request and management
+- Demo app included

 Use a floating overlay button to return to your app: